 1. Conventional Flooded Lead-Acid (FLA)

-Conventional Flooded lead-acid batteries, also referred to as wet-cell or vented lead-acid batteries, have been around well over 150 years and are widely considered the benchmark in battery design for any vehicle use.
+Conventional Flooded lead-acid batteries, also called wet-cell or vented lead-acid batteries, have been around for well over 150 years and are widely considered the benchmark in battery design for any vehicle use.

 Their pros and cons are well known, and even tho newer and more modern battery types have become available throughout the years, FLA batteries are still one of the preferred choices for ATVs due to their low purchase price.

-No other battery type is more widely used, and for some ATVs, they might be the only alternative.
+No other battery type is more widely used; for some ATVs, they might be the only alternative.

 FLA battery benefits